dna-witch/influenza-evo/README.md

 ## Main Questions
 + Can we identify the selective parameters that led a virus to evolve in a certain way?
     + Can we computationally predict the quantitative values for these parameters, thus elucidating their impact on viral evolution in a specific environment?
+        + Can we use this information to predict possible virus mutations given a set of environmental conditions, simulating viral evolution in a realistic way?
 + What are the differences in mutation rates between viruses?
 + How do viral populations evolve differently between countries?